 The parties signed two final agreements to resolve the herders’ complaints regarding the diversion of the Undai River and regarding livelihoods impacts, compensation, and other issues.
 The parties also released a Joint Statement announcing the signing of these agreements.

 The parties released a Joint Statement reporting that in an initial discussion, the parties unanimously agreed to implement 18 of 28 recommendations made in the MDT/IEP Report.

-Oyu Tolgoi LLC, the herders, and the local government jointly commissioned an Independent Report to answer questions about the OT project’s impacts on the surrounding environment – especially on herders’ pastureland and water supplies – and on their ability to maintain traditional herding livelihoods despite the many changes brought on by the OT Project.
+Oyu Tolgoi LLC, the herders, and the local government jointly commissioned an Independent Report to answer questions about the OT project’s impacts on the surrounding environment, especially on herders’ pastureland, water supplies, and ability to maintain their traditional herding livelihoods despite the many changes brought on by the OT Project.

 The reports confirmed many of the herders’ claims regarding OT’s impacts on their livelihoods, called attention to longstanding problems with OT’s monitoring practices, and provided recommendations to address the issues they identified.

 OT project lenders issued a response to NGO comments on the September 2015 audit report

 A coalition of NGOs authored comments on the September 2015 Independent Audit Report for the OT Project, which were submitted to the project’s international lenders.
 Note that these comments are based on the publicly disclosed audit report summary, available on OT’s website.
 The full audit report is available in the Reports section below.